Namoshek/laravel-redis-sentinel/README.md

 Instead of changing `redis.client` in the configuration file directly, you can also set `REDIS_CLIENT=phpredis-sentinel` in the environment variables.

-As you can see, there are also a few new option `sentinel_*` options available for a connection.
+As you can see, there are also a few new `sentinel_*` options available for each Redis connection.
 Most of them work very similar to the normal Redis options, except that they are used for the connection to Redis Sentinel.
 Noteworthy is the `sentinel_service`, which represents the instance name of the monitored Redis master.